How To Create Soft Light in Photography | Emily Teague

 Key Factors to Keep in Mind When Bouncing and Diffusing Light

 One way to create soft light without sacrificing contrast and drama is to think about the size and angle of your light.
 For instance, pointing your light down and raising it up above your model will partially light your model and leave shadow areas under the model’s jaw or collarbone.
-This results in “soft and flattering shadows that also add depth to the look,” Emily said.
+This results in “soft and flattering shadows that also add depth to the look.”

 And finally, don’t miss this important point from Emily: “Make sure your lighting style works with the feeling of the shoot.”
 In other words, stay cohesive.
 Don’t send mixed and confusing messages with the style of your lighting and the feel of the shoot (unless that’s part of the assignment).
 Make sure the lighting contributes to the story you’re seeking to convey through your imagery.

-Emily, thanks for teaching us how to create soft light.
+Emily, thanks for teaching us some unique portrait setups to create soft light.
 To our readers, thanks so much for reading and watching.
 Drop a comment if you learned something new or found the information useful.

 Gear